polypopopo/polypopopo/README.md

 <details>
 <summary>2021-2023</summary>
 2021*<br>
-  - learn nothing actually, only python and c, I had a girl friend and broke up in 2021, then I becoming a programmer😢，sadness push me
+  - learn nothing actually, only python and c, I had a girl friend and broke up in 2021, then I becoming a programmer😢，sadness pushing me all time<br>
 2022*<br>
-  - start use linux, manjaro, blackarch, ubuntu, arch(but i3) and then keep using arch gnome(I love gnome)
+  - start use linux, manjaro, blackarch, ubuntu, arch(but i3) and then keep using arch gnome(I love gnome)<br>
-  - learn crpto and web, I was a script kiddy(still now) *2023*<br>
+  - learn crpto and web, I was a script kiddy(still now)<br>
+*2023*<br>
-  - I feel like I was a master, learn some algorithm like red&black and some hard graph algo
+  - I feel like I was a master, learn some algorithm like red&black and some hard graph algo<br>
 </details>